TAKE THE PLAGIARISM TEST

 DIRECTIONS: Read this passage from Bruce Catton's The Civil War, pg.
 285, New York: Fairfax Press, 1980.

 "On Good Friday evening, April 14 -- driven by an insane compulsion of hatred and perverted loyalty to a cause which he had never felt obliged to fight for as a soldier -- Booth strode into the President's box at Ford's Theatre in Washington, fired a bullet into Lincoln's brain, vaulted from the box to the stage, and rode off desperately through the night, fancying that if he could just reach Confederate territory he would be hailed as a hero and a savior."

-4. In this case the items of common knowledge are listed, properly, without reference to Catton.
-The direct quote from Catton is in quotation marks but the footnote number does not appear until the end of the sentence.
+- In this case the items of common knowledge are listed, properly, without reference to Catton.
+The direct quote from Catton is in quotation marks but the citation does not appear until the end of the sentence.
 That indicates that both those specific words and those specific facts (that Booth was never a soldier and Good Friday) are Catton's.

 The original source of this test is unknown.
 This version was adapted from the Handbook on Departmental GSI Development, CRLT, University of Michigan, 1999.